TheOdinProject/curriculum/ruby/conclusion/project_ruby_final.md

+### Introduction

-### You've come a long way.
-Now it's time to prove how much you've learned
+You've come a long way.
+Now it's time to prove how much you've learned.

 Chess is a classic game that appears very complicated at first but can be broken down into logical steps that make it a great Ruby capstone project.
 If you've never played, be sure to read up on the rules (see the [Wikipedia Page](http://en.wikipedia.org/wiki/Chess)) first.